 The Xenomorph king is a special type of Alien rarely seen in the Alien lore.
 It is known to be bigger than the queen Alien and even more aggressive.
 There is no evidence of the Xenomorph king ever mating with a Xenomorph queen.
 They are more likely to fight.
 Here is a list of all notable Xenomorph kings from the Aliens lore, including comics and action figures.

-The Rogue Xenomorph was a genetic experiment created by Professor Ernst Kleist at Charon Base.
-It was a creature bigger than all the other Alien types, including the queen.
-It had reddish skin and spikes all over its body.
-The Rogue didn't feel much loyalty towards the hive and actually fought the queen Alien.
-It lost the fight because the queen was able to outsmart it.
-The Rogue was featured in the Aliens: Rogue comic book and novel, later released as part of the Aliens Omnibus: Volume 3.
+The Rogue Xenomorph was a genetic experiment created by Professor Ernst Kleist at Charon Base, a remote outpost embedded in an asteroid.
+It was a creature bigger than all the other known Alien types at the time, including the queen.
+It had purplish skin, spikes all over its body, and a huge head.
+The aim of this twisted experiment was to create a control mechanism for Xenomorphs outside of the influence of the Queen.
+The Rogue was only featured in the Aliens: Rogue comic book and novel, with the book being much better than the graphic novel.

 The Hybrid King

 Not a Xenomorph king per se, the hybrid king was the leader of the genetically-engineered hybrid creatures created by the corrupted AI computer mainframe "TOY".
 The hybrids possessed traits of Xenomorphs, Yautja, and humans.
 Physically, it was perhaps most similar to a Predalien but with white skin.
 The Hybrid king was bigger and stronger than the regular white hybrids or Xenomorphs.
 It had a high level of intelligence and could even speak.
 Similarly to the Rogue, it had spikes on its body and is killed by a queen Alien.
 The hybrid king was featured in the Aliens vs. Predator: Deadliest of the Species comic book, which is part of Aliens vs. Predator Omnibus: Volume 2.

 The Kenner King Alien